State Street Corp at Sanford C Bernstein Strategic Decisions Con

 Robert Henry Wildhack - Autonomous Research LLP - Analyst of Payments and Financial Technology

-Good morning, everyone, and thanks for joining.
-My name is Rob Wildhack, and I'll be reading our discussion today.
-I'm delighted that we have Ron O'Hanley and Eric Aboaf from State Street joining us.
-Ron has been the CEO since 2019, and prior to that, was President and CEO of State Street Global Advisors.
+All right.
+Good afternoon, everyone, and thanks for joining.
+My name is Rob Wildhack.
+I'll be leading our discussion today.
+I'm delighted that we have Ron O'Hanley and Eric Aboaf from State Street with us.
+Ron has been the CEO since 2019.
+And prior to that, he was the President and CEO of State Street Global Advisors.
+Eric has been the company's CFO since 2016, and he recently added the title of Vice Chairman to his portfolio as well.
+So congratulations on that, Eric.

-Eric is State Street's CFO and has held that role since 2016.
-Before we get going, just a couple of housekeeping items to highlight, first (Operator Instructions)

-And with that, Ron has some prepared remarks to kick us off.
-So I'll turn it over to him.
-Ron, please go ahead.
+Ron is going to lead off with some prepared remarks.
+And then we'll dive into Q&A. But for now, I'll turn it over to Ron to get started.
+Go ahead.

-Thanks, Rob, and good morning, everyone.
-Just to remind our audience that today's discussion may contain some forward-looking statements.
-And that actual results may differ materially from those statements due to any number of the -- any of the important factors, including the risk f
+Thanks, Rob, and good afternoon, everyone.
+It's good to be here in person.
+Let me get the disclosures and the disclaimers out of the way.
+Just to remind our audience that today's discussion may contain some forward-looking statements and that actual results may d

 |Access to All Earning Calls and Stock Analysis